NativeScript/push-plugin/README.md

 		tns platform add android

-- Add the `google-settings.json` file with the FCM configuration to the `app/App_Resources/Android folder` in your app
+- Add the `google-settings.json` file with the FCM configuration to the `app/App_Resources/Android folder` in your app.
+If this file is not added, building the app for android will fail.

 The plugin will default to version 11.4.2 of the `firebase-messaging` SDK.
 If you need to change the version, you can add a project ext property `firebaseMessagingVersion` like so: